-In this article, I am going to introduce to you a powerful idea which struck a chord in me when I first heard it; It can help to change your perception of your life and induce you to start taking action on it.
-I first got this idea when I was listening to the podcast Human Being Inc by Robin Sharma, a self-help guru and author of best seller ‘The Monk Who Sold His Ferrari’.
+In this article, I am going to introduce to you a powerful idea that struck a chord in me when I first heard it.
+It can change your perception of your life and get you to take action.
+I first got this idea when listening to a podcast by Robin Sharma, a popular self-help guru and author.

-All of us earn a living, in some way or another.
-We may be employees of a larger company, be it SMEs (small and medium enterprises), MNCs (multi-national corporations) or entrepreneurs running our own business.
-During our working hours, we serve the vision of our employer or our business.
-We manage a huge plate of responsibilities, being part of projects, learning best in class strategies and practices, getting training, immersing in the company culture – All to meet the end objective of the company.
-Some people, the workaholics, devote their whole life to working – even after work and during weekends.
-Their life is essentially tied to serving their company.
+All of us earn a living in one way or another.
+We may be employees of a large company or entrepreneurs running our own business.
+During our work hours, we serve the vision of our employer or our business.
+We manage a huge plate of responsibilities, learn the best strategies and practices, receive training, and immerse in the company culture – all to meet the end objectives of the company.
+Some people devote their entire life to their work – even after official work hours and during weekends.
+Their life is tied to serving their company.

-What if – You start viewing our life as your company instead?
+What if – you start viewing our life as your company?

 Think about it.
 Your life is your company.
 You are the CEO of your life.

 How are you performing as the CEO of your company?
 Are you a star performer?
 Are you leading your life to its highest success?

 How is your company performing?
 Here, the status of your company is analogous to your overall status in life.
 How are you doing in your life?
 Is it improving year on year?
 Or is it not doing so well?